-- (f) The Department Head will define a thirty (30) day window period each calendar year at which time employees may bid for their first choice preference of continuous block of vacation time.
+(f) The Department Head will define a thirty (30) day window period each calendar year at which time employees may bid for their first choice preference of continuous block of vacation time.
 When two (2) or more employees on the same shift (if applicable) in a work unit (as defined by each department head or designee) request the same vacation time and approval cannot be given to all employees requesting it, employees shall be granted their preferred vacation period in order of seniority (defined as total months of County service in the classification in the department).
-When two or more employees have the same amount of classification seniority, departmental seniority will be used to break the tie. - (g) Each department head or designee will make every effort to act on vacation requests in a timely manner. - (h) Vacations will be canceled only when operational needs require it. - (i) Upon death, retirement, or layoff, or upon resignation from the classified service, an employee or said employee's estate shall be paid one hundred percent of the value of any accrued, unused vacation leave.
-Valuation shall be on the basis of the hourly equivalent of said employee's monthly salary at the effective date of termination or resignation.
+When two or more employees have the same amount of classification seniority, departmental seniority will be used to break the tie.

+- (g) Each department head or designee will make every effort to act on vacation requests in a timely manner. - (h) Vacations will be canceled only when operational needs require it. - (i) Upon death, retirement, layoff, or resignation, an employee or said employee's estate shall be paid one hundred percent of the value of any accrued vacation leave.
+The value of the accrued vacation leave shall be based upon the employee's hourly wage at the end of employment.